Alexstre/sabrabbr/README.md

 *	Method 2: Download only the `.crx` file.
 Launch Chrome and drag/drop the file into `chrome://extensions`.
 Enjoy.

+Please note that as of version 0.2, the extension should update automatically when needed.
+Installing the `.crx` in Chrome should only be needed once.
+I also uploaded the file on my personal server so people having issues downloading from GitHub (you must click the file and download as "raw") can grab it [here](http://x5f5.org/sabrabbr/sabrabbr.crx).

 Usage
 -------
 Once installed, the extension will automatically append `<abbr>` tags to commonly used acronyms.
 Simply mouseovering will